-Just because Oklahoma Christian University is a private institution that doesn’t receive government money for operations, that doesn’t mean students are cut off from any state scholarships.
+Just because Oklahoma Christian University is a private institution that doesn’t receive state tax subsidies for operations, that doesn’t mean students are not eligible for any state scholarships.

 The Oklahoma State Regents for Higher Education offers several scholarships and grants to help students pay for college.
 For more information, call the Student Information Hotline at (800) 858-1840 or (405) 225-9239, or visit www.okhighered.org.

 Academic Scholars Program – This award is worth up to $4,000 per year for up to eight semesters.
-Students must have a subscore of 134 or higher on the ACT.
-National Merit Finalists who are not residents of Oklahoma also may apply for this scholarship.
+Students must have a subscore total of 134 or higher on the ACT.
+National Merit Finalists who did not graduate from an Oklahoma high school may also apply for this scholarship.
 You must maintain a 3.25 cumulative GPA.

 Oklahoma Tuition Aid Grant (OTAG) – Awarded to eligible undergraduate Oklahoma high school graduates with Expected Family Contributions (EFC) of 1700 or less.
 The award amount is $1300 per student.
 FAFSA must be submitted by March 1st.